Try using our AI-powered skills generator to find skills for your target engineering role:

 - Process simulation and modeling (Aspen Plus/MATLAB)

-- Safety standards and regulations
+- Knowledge of safety standards and regulations

 Here are some of the top technical skills across five key engineering fields: